 - Incorporate or expand Asian American history lessons across all levels of education, from K-12 to higher education, to help Americans understand the diverse accomplishments, contributions, and challenges of Chinese and Asian American populations. - Allocate or increase funding for language access to provide Chinese Americans with low English proficiency with equal access to the same level of services and opportunities as English-speaking individuals.
 Partner with community members and organizations and solicit their feedback to improve the quality and implementation of new or existing language access services. - Allocate or increase funding for community programs and organizations that bring support services and initiatives directly to Chinese Americans. - Establish clear guidelines on addressing and responding proactively to reports of anti-Asian hate and discrimination.
-Entities must ensure language access and culturallyinformed protocols for the safety and wellness of those affected by anti-Asian hate as well as to seek appropriate resolution for the reported incidents.
+Authorities and organizations must ensure clear and culturally-informed protocols for incidents of anti-Asian hate and discrimination.
+This will promote the safety and wellness of those affected as well as to seek accountability for perpetrators of hate crimes. - Uplift diverse creative voices to share stories and lived experiences of Chinese and Asian Americans to educate the public and build community.